 What Does Managed IT Services Cost?

-How much Managed IT Services cost can range widely from $2,000 per month to more than $15,000+ per month.
-To understand the true cost of Managed IT Services, you need to understand the variables that drive that cost up and down – number of users, number of employees, number of locations, and length of the SLA (Service Level Agreement).
+How much Managed IT Services cost can range widely from $2,500 per month to more than $15,000+ per month.
+To understand the true cost of Managed IT Services, you need to understand the variables that drive that cost up and down, such as number of devices, number of locations and length of the SLA (Service Level Agreement).
 Additionally, individual Managed IT Service providers may have their own models for pricing (e.g., flat-fee per month or hourly), which will influence your cost.

 The key to figuring out how much you should expect to pay for Managed IT Services is to understand how these factors relate to your organization: